EvertonBrzozowyAlves/dotfiles/README.md

 git clone https://github.com/EvertonBrzozowyAlves/dotfiles.git ~/.dotfiles
 ```

-Symlink the files you want to configure:
+Symlink the files you want to configure, FROM the .dotfiles folder TO the expected file location:
 ```bash
 ln -s ~/.dotfiles/.bashrc ~/.bashrc
 ```

 ## Brew

+You can user homebrew to install the software you need, reading from a previous saved file.
+The example below explains how to install homebrew and pass a dump file to install the packages.

 ```bash
 # These could also be in an install script.